Universal Charitable Deduction Will Return in 2026

-Language in both the House and Senate version of the new law would revive what is referred to as the Universal Charitable Deduction.
+The Universal Charitable Deduction was first enacted more than five years ago.
 In response to the economic challenges caused by the COVID-19 pandemic, the Coronavirus Aid, Relief, and Economic Security (CARES) Act, approved in March 2020, included several provisions aimed at bolstering the economy and supporting nonprofit organizations.
 Among these provisions was the introduction of a Universal Charitable Deduction, aimed at encouraging charitable contributions from taxpayers across all income levels.

 The Universal Charitable Deduction was an innovative tax incentive allowing taxpayers who did not itemize their deductions—typically referred to as "standard deduction filers"—to claim a deduction for a portion of their charitable contributions.
 Prior to the CARES Act, only taxpayers who itemized their deductions could deduct charitable contributions, which amounted to a smaller percentage of the population following the 2017 Tax Cuts and Jobs Act (TCJA).
 The TCJA effectively doubled the standard deduction, leading to a significant drop in the number of taxpayers who itemized.